-- a) Descriptions of the qualifications and duties of the traffic engineering manager, traffic control coordinator, and other personnel with traffic control responsibilities. - b) Procedures to identify and incorporate the needs of transit operators, Utility Owners, Governmental Entities, local governmental agencies, Emergency Service providers, school districts, business owners, and other related Users, Customer Groups or entities in the Project corridor and surrounding affected areas. - c) Procedures for obtaining acceptance of detours, road and lane closures and other traffic pattern modifications from applicable Governmental Entities, and implementing and maintaining those modifications. - d) Procedures for signing transitions during construction from one stage to the next and from interim to permanent signing. - e) Procedures for maintenance and replacement of traffic control devices, including pavement markings and traffic barriers, if used, and transitions from one stage to the next and from interim to permanent placement. - f) Procedures to regularly evaluate and modify, if necessary in coordination with local maintaining Governmental Entities, traffic signal timings, and the procedures for the development, TxDOT approval, implementation, testing, and maintenance of all affected signals. - g) Procedures to coordinate with the appropriate Governmental Entities operating signal networks along the Project or Project detour routes to ensure temporary system compatibility, establish responsibilities for temporary signal installation, maintenance, operation and removal, and coordinate traffic signal timing with local signal networks. - h) Procedures and process for the safe ingress and egress of construction vehicles in the work zone.
+- a) Descriptions of the qualifications and duties of the traffic engineering manager, traffic control coordinator, and other personnel with traffic control responsibilities. - b) Procedures to identify and incorporate the needs of transit operators, Utility Owners, Governmental Entities, local governmental agencies, Emergency Service providers, school districts, business owners, and other related Users, Customer Groups or entities in the Project corridor and surrounding affected areas. - c) Procedures for obtaining acceptance of detours, road and lane closures and other traffic pattern modifications from applicable Governmental Entities, and implementing and maintaining those modifications. - d) Procedures for signing transitions during construction from one stage to the next and from interim to permanent signing. - e) Procedures for maintenance and replacement of traffic control devices, including pavement markings and traffic barriers, if used, and transitions from one stage to the next and from interim to permanent placement. - f) Procedures to regularly evaluate and modify, if necessary in coordination with local maintaining Governmental Entities, traffic signal timings, and the procedures for the development, TxDOT approval, implementation, testing, and maintenance of all affected signals. - g) Procedures to coordinate with the appropriate Governmental Entities operating signal networks along the Project or Project detour routes to ensure temporary system compatibility, establish responsibilities for temporary signal installation, maintenance, operation and removal, and coordinate traffic signal timing with local signal networks. - h) Procedures and processes for the safe ingress and egress of construction vehicles in the work zone.

-- i) Provisions to provide continuous access to established truck routes and Hazardous Material (HazMat) routes, and to provide suitable detour routes, including obtaining any approvals required by the appropriate Governmental Entities for these uses. - j) Procedures to modify plans as needed to adapt to current Project circumstances including a contingency plan to alleviate unreasonable construction-related back-ups that can be implemented immediately upon notification from TxDOT. - k) Procedures to communicate TMP information to Developer's public information personnel and notify the public of maintenance of traffic issues in conjunction with the requirements of Section 3. - 1) Descriptions of contact methods, personnel available, and response times for any deficiencies or Emergency conditions requiring attention during off-peak hours. - m) Procedures for night work (30 minutes after sunset to 30 minutes before sunrise) to include a work zone light system design in accordance with NCHRP Report 498 Illumination Guidelines for Nighttime Highway Work. - n) Developer shall notify the traveling public by placing changeable message signs a minimum of seven (7) Days in advance of actual roadway closure or major traffic modifications.
-Where available and when possible, the Developer shall coordinate and utilize Dynamic Message Signs on the regional ITS system. - o) Developer shall utilize uniformed police officers to effect main lane closures. - p) Contingency plans to address construction-related traffic back-ups and a Traffic Incident Response Plan. - q) Procedure for compliance with reporting height and width restrictions per Section 18.4.5.
+- i) Provisions to provide continuous access to established truck routes and Hazardous Material (HazMat) routes, and to provide suitable detour routes, including obtaining any approvals required by the appropriate Governmental Entities for these uses. - j) Procedures to modify plans as needed to adapt to current Project circumstances including a contingency plan to alleviate unreasonable construction-related back-ups that can be implemented immediately upon notification from TxDOT. - k) Procedures to communicate TMP information to Developer's public information personnel and notify the public of maintenance of traffic issues in conjunction with the requirements of Section 3. - l) Descriptions of contact methods, personnel available, and response times for any deficiencies or Emergency conditions requiring attention during off-peak hours. - m) Procedures for night work (30 minutes after sunset to 30 minutes before sunrise) to include a work zone light system design in accordance with NCHRP Report 498 Illumination Guidelines for Nighttime Highway Work.

+n)

+- o) Contingency plans to address construction-related traffic back-ups and a traffic incident response plan. - p) Procedure for compliance with reporting height and width restrictions per Section 18.4.5.